phpMussel/phpMussel/_docs/readme.en.txt

                  kept up to-date (unless, of course, you're checking for updates and installing them manually, which, I'd still recommend doing at least once per month).
-Checking more than twice per month is probably pointless, considering I'm (at the time of writing this) working on this project by myself and I'm very unlikely to be able to produce updates of any kind more frequently than that (nor do I particularly want to for the most part).
+Checking more than twice per month is probably pointless, considering that I'm very unlikely to be able to produce updates of any kind more frequently than that (nor do I particularly want to for the most part).
    ~
  greylist
    Password required: script_password